JeroenvDijk/wiquery-qrcode/README.md

 * id

     the wicket:id
-* text
+* text or wicket Page

-    what should your QR code reader read?
+    what should your QR code reader display?
 This can be just normal text or a web address, your phone will recognise that as a link
 * size (optional)

     What size do you want the QR code to be?